advitum/Content-MarkDown/content/pages/index.markdown

 In the backend, you can edit, create and delete folders and pages and edit, create and delete users.
 Note that only the admin user has access to the user management.

 Some plugins might present you with a backend page of their own.
 You can see these in the backend menu listed under "Plugins".
 If you can not find the plugins menu, there are simply no plugins defining any backend page.

+That is about all there is to tell about managing content with Content MarkDown.
+Go ahead and edit this page to contain your own content!

 License